Discover in this tutorial how to disable the

 But if you are in a testing environment or doing some debugging you may want to disable it, and now you know how.

 Any questions?
-Let me know in the comments.
+I read you in the comments.

 And if you want to give me any suggestion for future tutorials, leave it in the contact form.
 Advantages of being a subscriber. 😉